Mongolia at the 2018 Winter Olympics

 Mongolia competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from February 9–25, 2018.
 Mongolia's team consisted of two cross-country skiers.
 This marked the fourth straight Winter Olympics the nation had sent two cross-country skiers, which were Batmönkhiin Achbadrakh and Chinbatyn Otgontsetseg.
 The delegation's best finish in any event was 73rd by Otgontsetseg in the women's 10 kilometer freestyle.

+Competitors

+The following is the list of number of competitors participating at the Games per sport/discipline.